Client News: Connecticut's 195 CHURCH offices' window retrofit increases energy efficiency, occupant comfort and savings

 Posted on November 30th, 2017 by Heather West

 Located on the New Haven Green, 195 CHURCH is undergoing a $6 million energy-efficient window and lighting retrofit.
 Implementing recommendations from Globelé Energy and Apogee Enterprises, Inc.'s Building Retrofit Strategy Team, the property's tenants already are experiencing more comfortable workspaces.
-The building owners, 195 Church Street Associates, LLC, are also noticing significant annual energy savings; it is on track to earn an estimated $589,000 rebate from utility provider United Illuminating through the EnergizeCT initiative.
+The building owners, 195 Church Street Associates, LLC, also are noticing significant annual energy savings; it is on track to earn an estimated $589,000 rebate from utility provider United Illuminating through the EnergizeCT initiative.

-"There has not been a capital improvement of this magnitude to a building in New Haven in many years," observes Christopher Vigilante, chief operating officer of Northside Development Co., the property management company for 195 CHURCH where Northside Development Company also is a tenant.
+"There has not been a capital improvement of this magnitude to a building in New Haven in many years," observed Christopher Vigilante, chief operating officer of Northside Development Co., the property management company for 195 CHURCH where Northside Development Company also is a tenant.
 Currently, the 244,000 square foot, 18-story, Class A office building is 75 percent occupied with 28 tenants and 340 occupants.

 * Improving on History for a Better Future *

 Built in 1974 and largely constructed of concrete, 195 CHURCH reflects the materials and style of the era.
 The original windows remain functional, but were manufactured at a time before low-e insulated glass and improved thermal breaks in the aluminum framing were available.

 In addition to the aging windows, the property's all-electric baseboard heating and variable-air-volume system with electric reheat contributed to large utility bills.
 Seeking to improve the building's energy efficiency, Northside worked with Globelé Energy, LLC, to review the property per the U.S. Department of Energy's benchmarking program and by performing a Level 1 ASHRAE energy audit.